Capstone Undergraduate Projects

 Automated Agriculture Software Stack

-The MuLab, along with the Machine Intelligence & Biocomputing (MIB) Laboratory, are building a lab-scale platform for the exploration of autonomous agriculture.
-This will include sensors such as video feeds, nutrient detection, etc., and actuators such as lighting, watering, etc. This project will involve working with the MIB lab and MuLab to prototype the initial software for the first iteration of the system being built in the winter'23 term.
+The MuLab and Machine Intelligence & Biocomputing (MIB) Laboratory are building a lab-scale platform for the exploration of autonomous agriculture.
+This will include sensors such as video feeds, nutrient detection, etc., and actuators such as lighting, watering, etc. This project will involve working with the MIB lab and MuLab to significantly expand the initial software for the first iteration of the system being built in 2023/24 academic year.
+It will be primarily based on the Home Assistant platform.

 Research Ready Smart Watch